 If the defendant (the offender) is prosecuted and found guilty, a criminal court may order the defendant to pay compensation.

 Claiming through the civil court

-A second option is to sue the offender for damages in the Civil Courts.
+A second option is to sue the offender for damages in a civil court.

 How long after the incident can I start a claim through the courts?

 You can start a claim up to three years after the assault, and it does not matter if the offender has been acquitted or even charged with the crime.